Skip to contents

 Value

-An object of class "rjuliabugs" containing:
+An object of class "rjuliabugs" (a named list) with the following elements:

 params

-Posterior samples, in the format specified by posterior_type.
+Posterior samples, in the format specified by posterior_type ("array", "rvar", "mcmc", or "draws").

 name

-Character string identifying the Julia sampler object.
+A character string giving the name of the Julia sampler object.

 sampler